Human Switchboard: 1980s

 In 1980, Rough Trade record company out of the UK took notice of the band and commissioned them to record a three track 12 inch single.
 The band went back to SUMA, this time with bass player Doug Morgan, and recorded two songs 'Who's Landing in My Hangar?' and 'I Can Walk Alone'.
 These two songs would then be backed with a re-release of 'In My Room' from the year before.
 The songs were recorded, but the label inexplicably recanted their offer at the last minute.

 Later that year, an IRS label subsidiary name Faulty Products signed the Human Switchboard to what was to become their only studio LP.
 It was aptly named Who's Landing in My Hangar?.
 The two tracks recorded for Rough Trade were included along with eight newer tunes.
 The bass playing chores on the new songs was shared among two players, Paul Hamann the studio engineer and the newest band member, Steve Calabria.
 In 2019 a vinyl reissue of Who's Landing in My Hangar? was released.
 Rolling Stone called it an "absolute classic" and that "the band’s was of its time — mixing Velvet Underground guitar churn, Sixties garage-rock organ, rubbery Pere Ubu-like basslines, skronky sax and athletically spazzy drumming.
 Singer-guitarist Robert Pfeifer was a Lou Reed superfan; co-leader and organ player Myrna Marcarian had a husky, searching voice like Patti Smith."

+Robert Pfeifer was unhappy about Faulty Products' handling of Who's Landing in My Hangar?.
+Distribution was haphazard; promotion was nonexistent.
+In a 1982 interview in The Boston Phoenix, he called such problems the “pitfalls of incompetents, not the pitfalls of independents. ...
+I think it’s just a lot to ask somebody to pay $8.98 for an album that they haven't heard because radio doesn’t play it, and with no advertising to inform them which three stores have the record.
+It was like beating your head against the wall.”